 “That’s the date when shares of this little-known company could go through the roof.”

-It’s the date of the 26th UN Climate Change Conference of the Parties (COP26).
-And it’s all about bringing parties together to “accelerate action towards the goals of the Paris Agreement.”
+It’s the date of the 27th UN Climate Change Conference of the Parties (COP 27).
+And it’s all about bringing parties together to tackle climate change.

 Koyfman says this is the day “carbon tariffs could start springing up around the world” and cause prices of carbon-intensive goods to soar.